BenCat07/Voxalia/CONTRIBUTING.md

 ## Pull Requests

 For pull requests:
-- You MUST: own the code you submit OR it is MIT or compatible licensed.
+- You MUST: own the code you submit OR it is free/open/safe to use, EG it is MIT licensed.
+	- If your code is under any pre-existing license, you MUST note it in the pull request.
 - Any and all code you submit is subject to the mini-license below.
 - In general, you should confirm your PR is functional in any ways that it may vary.
 	- EG if your code adds a system call, it should be tested across multiple operating systems.